iotaledger/integration-services/api/usage-ssi-bridge.md

 The `key` field of the body is the essential part which must be stored by the client, since it contains the public/private key pair which is used to control the identity ownership and to authenticate at the APIs Bridge.

 The `txHash`contains the transaction hash (i.e., the unique address of the IOTA Ledger) where the identity document is stored.
 The `txHash`can be used to retrieve the identity information using any Ledger explorer and without the need to access the APIs Bridge.
 You can test [here](https://explorer.iota.org/mainnet)

+_In production environments it is recommended that each organization installs and runs its Bridge locally.
+In case of centralized Bridge the Bridge implementation should be adapted to only receive the identity public from a private/public key pair generated locally.
 _
-In production environments it is recommended that each organization installs and runs its Bridge locally.
-In case of centralized Bridge the Bridge implementation should be adapted to only receive the identity public from a private/public key pair generated locally._

 #### 2. Authenticate the device identity (DID) and authorise access to the Bridge
 <!-- should this be split in two parts? -->

-An identity can be used to authenticate to a number of services provided by the Bridge in order to manage identities.
-For accessing the service at several endpoints an identity needs to be authenticated by using the public/private key pair which is generated when creating an identity.
-Endpoints which need client authentication for the Ecommerce-SSI bridge are as following:
+A created identity can be used to authenticatem the user linked to it, to a number of services provided by the Bridge.
+These services allow to manage the identity itself.
+For accessing the provided endpoint services the entity is authenticated using the public/private key pair associated to the used identity, which was generated when creating the identity itself.
+Endpoints which need user authentication for the Ecommerce-SSI bridge are as following:

 - get('/identities/search')
 - put('/identities/identity')